ViktorNova/freqncurses/README.md

 Visualize incoming audio on the console on a Raspberry pi
 ![Nausea](http://i.imgur.com/IquogKO.png)

-This uses mkfifo and arecord to fake an MPD stream fifo from an incoming audio source so we can use MPD's visualizers to visualize real shit, yo.
+This uses mkfifo and arecord to fake an MPD stream fifo from an incoming audio source so we can use MPD's visualizers to visualize an instrument (like a guitar) in realtime, without needing to run X!

 Right now it is using Nausea, which is easy to compile on anything.
 There's a binary here for Debian Wheezy armhf, compiled on Raspbian, but you should use the @kiisu-dsalyss fork instead, especially if you plan to use this for a guitar pedal.
 He has done some interesting work to make it much better for that

 ###Console-based Visualizers
 Recommended: Nausea (@kiisu-dsalyss fork)